 Step 4: Evenly divide batter between 9 prepared muffin cavities and bake at 350-degrees F for 14-16 minutes.

 - Use previously frozen bananas.
-Previously frozen bananas provide more natural sweetness as well as moisture to these muffins.
+These provide more natural sweetness as well as moisture to these muffins.
 I always throw my brown bananas from the counter straight into the freezer so I have lots when it comes time for baking.
 You can thaw at room temp, or put on a microwave safe plate and microwave for 1-2 minutes to thaw.
+If you don't have previously frozen, use extra brown bananas from the counter.

-- Use a quality, clean, plant-based protein powder.
-I have only made these with a plant-based protein.
-Truvani is my favorite, but I have heard good things about Sprout Living.
-A whey protein powder may make these too dense and dry and I have not tested these with a whey protein, so I recommend a plant-based protein powder.
+- Use a quality, clean protein powder.
+Just Ingredients is one of my favorites, but I have heard good things about Sprout Living.
+A protein powder with a long ingredient list may make these too dense and dry, and I have not tested with any of these.

 - Use room temperature eggs.
 For the best texture, eggs should be room temperature.